 Ms. Daly’s work as a concert and recital soloist has been widely recognized in performing such works as the Mozart, Brahms, Fauré, and Rutter Requiem Masses, Mendelssohn’s Elijah, Beethoven’s Ninth Symphony and Missa Solemnis, Händel’s Messiah, Haydn’s Creation, Lord Nelson Mass, and Missa Solemnis, Poulenc’s Gloria, Mozart’s Davide Penitente, and Stravinsky’s Les Noces.
 Colleen has appeared with the Master Chorale of Washington in her Kennedy Center debut, Washington Concert Opera, the Washington Chorus, the Cathedral Choral Society in her National Cathedral debut, the Post-Classical Ensemble, the New Dominion Chorale, the Maryland Philharmonic Orchestra, the Händel Society of Dartmouth, and the Columbus Symphony, among others.
 The 2015 season was marked by her professional recital debut; Ms. Daly presented a program of art song inspired by works in the permanent collection at the Phillips Collection, and reprised a portion of her program at the Kennedy Center, which was streamed live worldwide.
 This fall, Ms. Daly made her international concert debut with the Calgary Philharmonic Orchestra as Madeline in Philip Glass’ setting of The Fall of the House of Usher, before returning to the Kennedy Center Concert Hall as a soloist in the Washington Chorus’s presentation of Ralph Vaughan Williams’ A Sea Symphony.
-She’s looking forward to performing the Verdi Requiem with the Bozeman Symphony and the Beethoven Missa Solemnis with Trinity Church Wall Street before returning to Calgary in June to appear as a soloist in their presentation of Mahler’s Symphony No. VIII.
+This spring she is looking forward to performing the Verdi Requiem with the Bozeman Symphony and the Beethoven Missa Solemnis with Trinity Church Wall Street before returning to Calgary to appear as a soloist in their presentation of Mahler’s Symphony No. VIII.
 In 2017, she looks forward to her role debut as the title character in Floyd’s Susannah, Dvořák’s Te Deum for Washington’s Cathedral Choral Society, and Carmina Burana with the Washington Chorus at the Kennedy Center, before making her Grant Park Music Festival debut as a soloist in Frank Martin’s In Terra Pax in Chicago.
 She will end the year in Boston for a world premiere of a new opera, Rev. 23, in which she plays the starring role of Persephone.